York13Pud/swift-100-days-of-swiftui/project-07-iexpense/README.md

 Now, if you take `@Published` away from `lastName`, it would not update in the UI but updating `firstName` will show the updates in the UI.

 Note: `@StateObject` is used when creating the object.
-If you are just referencing that variable later on, use `@ObserveObject` which is used for using an existing objects state, rather than rebuilding the same thing.
+If you are just referencing that variable later on, use `@ObservedObject` which is used for using an existing objects state, rather than rebuilding the same thing.